Jean-Marc Jézéquel: Education and academic career

-Since October 2000, he has been Professor of Software Engineering at University of Rennes 1, where he pursued research on the foundations of Model Driven Engineering.
+Since October 2000, he has been Professor of Software Engineering at University of Rennes, where he pursued research on the foundations of Model Driven Engineering.
 From 2000 to 2012 he headed an Inria research team called Triskell.

 From January 2012 to December 2020, he was Director of IRISA, a 800 people public research lab in informatics.

-From January 2021 he is Vice President of Informatics Europe.
+From January 2021 to December 2023, he was Vice President of Informatics Europe, before becoming its President since 2024.

 In 2016 he received the Silver Medal from CNRS.

 In 2020, he received the Career Award from the IEEE/ACM Model Driven Engineering Languages and Systems conference, which recognizes his long-standing scientific contributions to the MDE community and his exemplary activity for the younger members of the MODELS community.

 From January 2022 to April 2022, he was a visiting professor at McGill University.